Holography for stress-energy tensor flows: Introduction

-In this letter, we intend to explore the holographic description for general stress-energy tensor deformations in arbitrary dimensions.
+In this Letter, we intend to explore the holographic description for general stress-energy tensor deformations in arbitrary dimensions.
 While the cutoff prescription has been generalized to higher-dimensional $T\overline{T}$-like deformations\cite{Taylor:2018xcy,Hartman:2018tkw,Shyam:2018sro,Caputa:2019pam,Belin:2020oib,Parvizi:2025shq, Parvizi:2025wsg}, we instead employ the mixed boundary condition approach, applicable to more general deformations.
-Motivated by a key observation that the mixed boundary condition for the $T\overline{T}$ deformation is closely related to the metric flow approach in \cite{Conti:2022egv}, we propose that this connection extends to general stress-energy tensor deformations.
+Motivated by a key observation that the mixed boundary condition for the $T\overline{T}$ deformation is closely related to the metric flow approach in Ref. \cite{Conti:2022egv}, we propose that this connection extends to general stress-energy tensor deformations.
 The metric flow equations provide a systematic method for identifying the corresponding mixed boundary conditions.
-As a concrete example, we apply the mixed boundary conditions to planar AdS black holes.
-We find that the resulting spectrum of deformed energies satisfies flow equations consistent with those derived from large $N$ deformed field theories.
+As a concrete example, we analyze planar anti-de Sitter (AdS) black holes.
+We find that the resulting spectrum of deformed energies satisfies flow equations consistent with those derived from large-$N$ deformed field theories.

 As a related topic, we explore the commutativity of stress-energy tensor deformations.
-The commutativity between the $T\overline{T}$ and root-$T\overline{T}$ \cite{Rodriguez:2021tcz, Babaei-Aghbolagh:2022uij,Ferko:2022iru,Conti:2022egv,Ferko:2022cix,Babaei-Aghbolagh:2022leo} deformations has been used in \cite{Ebert:2023tih} to determine the mixed boundary condition for the root-$T\overline{T}$ deformation in holography.
+The commutativity between the $T\overline{T}$ and root-$T\overline{T}$ \cite{Rodriguez:2021tcz, Babaei-Aghbolagh:2022uij,Ferko:2022iru,Conti:2022egv,Ferko:2022cix,Babaei-Aghbolagh:2022leo} deformations has been used in Ref. \cite{Ebert:2023tih} to determine the holographic mixed boundary condition for the root-$T\overline{T}$ deformation.
 In this work, we derive a general commuting condition for stress-energy tensor deformations using the metric flow approach.
 Since both the mixed boundary conditions and commuting condition can be derived from the metric flow equations, commuting deformations naturally lead to compatible mixed boundary conditions, opening new possibilities to construct richer and more flexible holographic models.